 - Evidence Based Practice

 Prescribed pathway modules

-You will have access to suitable resources to support you, many of which are available through the University’s virtual learning environment and which means outside class-based study you can manage your own time and do it when it suits you.
+You will have access to suitable resources to support you, many of which are available through the University’s virtual learning environment.
+This means outside class-based study you have some flexibility to manage your study around your own commitments.

 You will usually need an undergraduate or an equivalent credit bearing qualification to be accepted on the programme.
 It is preferred that you have some basic training in either coaching or mentoring however even if you are just interested to know more, it is worth contacting us because you might have relevant professional experience that we could take into account.
 Applicants can expect to be interviewed prior to acceptance on this Specialist Pathway.